Ilmenite vs Firecrawl — 2026 Comparison

 |---|---|---|---|

-By charging 0.001 per page on the Developer plan, Ilmenite is often cheaper than the infrastructure cost of making the HTTP request yourself in certain cloud environments.
+At $0.001 per page, Ilmenite is often cheaper than the infrastructure cost of making the HTTP request yourself in certain cloud environments.
 You can view the full pricing page for more details.

 When to use Firecrawl